chrispalmeri/really-sketch/site/content/privacy.md

 ### Policy Changes

-This Website is may revise this Policy at any time as it sees fit, and by using this Website you are expected to review such Policy on a regular basis to ensure you are happy with any changes.
+This Website may revise this Policy at any time as it sees fit, and by using this Website you are expected to review such Policy on a regular basis to ensure you are happy with any changes.